Virginia Tax and Labor Law Summary

 Household employers in Virginia are not required to carry a workers' compensation insurance policy.
 However, we recommend obtaining coverage because it assists with medical expenses and lost wages if an employee has a work-related injury or illness.
 It also provides protection to the employer since workers who accept benefits generally forfeit their right to sue the employer regardless of fault.
-As part of the HomePay setup process, we can guide you to a policy for your child care or senior care employee through our licensed insurance partner.
-It's a convenient, affordable solution for our clients.
-To obtain a free quote, or to purchase coverage, please contact All Risks, Ltd. at (804) 267-1210 or email Clarke White at email@example.com.
+You can get an instant quote and purchase a policy online or by contacting our workers’ compensation advisor, Clarke White, at 804-267-1210 or email@example.com.

 Virginia unemployment insurance is a state-managed program that provides financial assistance to help laid-off workers make ends meet until they can find another job.
 This insurance is funded through taxes that employers are required to pay on wages paid to employees.
 These taxes flow into a general fund, and unemployment benefits are distributed from the fund to employees who are let go from their job due to no fault of their own.
 The Virginia Employment Commission determines whether or not an applicant qualifies for benefits after reviewing their online or paper application and/or by conducting a telephone interview.
 Benefits paid to a former employee by the Virginia Employment Commission may trigger a future tax rate increase for the employer.

 Household employers in Virginia are NOT required to pay for their employee's health insurance.
 However, there is a tax incentive to do so.
 Families with only 1 employee can make contributions toward their employee's health insurance premiums and treat the amount as non-taxable compensation.
 In this scenario, neither the employee nor the employer are required to pay any taxes on that portion of the compensation.